jordansbenjamin/Blackjack_terminal-app/README.md

 - *Hit* for another card which is drawn from the deck.
 - *Pass* to skip their turn.

 Depending on the outcome of their choice for either *hitting* or *passing*, the player will either win or lose.
 And this can be decided based on the cards they have which involes scores, Throughout the game, the player is able to see their current cards with the respective scores.
 This in itself is a feature and will be explored in further detail later below.

+This is all done in a while loop to contnually ask the use if they want to keep drawing cards or not, and if they don't then the loop breaks and their tunr ends.

 But essentially, when a player has finished their turn.
 They will wait for the dealer to make their own decisions which is explored next.

-#### The Dealer (computer)
+### The Dealer (computer)

 This feature involves all the logic of how the computer interacts with the game and conditions for it to win, with the aim of beating the player.
 At the start of the game, the dealer will only be dealt one card following rules of traditional Blackjack where only one card is revealed to the player.
 However, the exception of this games house rule is that if the player wins or loses the game *before* the dealer starts their turn, then the dealer *never* reveals their second card.